Colm O Cribin

 1. What’s your story?
 How did you get into all these languages?

 I love learning languages!
 I have studied them by myself, in private classes and in group classes.
 I have used books, tapes, Linguaphone, phone apps and online courses.
 My first language is English, but my native language is Irish.
 My family is very proud of its Irish heritage, so I went to school entirely through Irish.
 I also worked for many years in an office where Irish was the language used all day.
 I guess that makes me bilingual since childhood.
 I can remember asking my Mother to teach me some French when I was about 10, so I had a bit of that before I started to learn it in school.
-The level of French at school was pretty poor, unfortunately, so I had to work on my French a lot in my later life.
+The level of French at school was pretty poor, unfortunately, so I had to work on it a lot in my later life.
 I Got sick in Spain at the age of 17 and had to stay there for 7 weeks.
 I had already done a bit of Spanish before I went there, and those seven weeks brought me up to intermediate level.
 I started to learn German by myself, and between books and penpals I managed to get to a decent intermediate level as well.
 I also studied Japanese, Russian and Arabic at this time, but wasn’t very successful.
 I did slightly better with Italian and I also got to a decent basic level with Esperanto.
 I also studied a lot of general linguistics and I learned loads about lots of languages and language families.
 I returned to German and French in the 1990’s and consolidated my learning.
 In 2005, I was sent to Spain as a diplomat.
 This was a fantastic opportunity to learn the language properly and I am now completely fluent in Spanish.
 My job sent me to China for five years in my fifties and this was an incredible learning experience in every way.
 Learning Chinese was probably the most difficult challenge of my life, bar none!
 But I succeeded.
 In summary, I’m more or less fluent in six languages.
-I can also read Scots Gaelic, Italian, Portuguese, Galician, Catalan and Dutch fairly well, mostly thanks ot my fluency in other languages.
-If you add my basic knowledge of Esperanto, Arabic, Russian.
-Japanese and Swedish you could say I have experience of 17 languages.
+I can also read Italian, Portuguese, Galician, Catalan, Latin, Esperanto, Scots Gaelic, and Dutch fairly well, mostly thanks to my fluency in other languages.
+If you add my rudimentary knowledge of, Arabic, Russian.
+Japanese and Swedish you could say I have experience of 18 languages.
 However, I would only claim to be comfortable in 6 languages, and even then my German is quite rusty due to lack of use.

 2. Which language(s) do you wish you could spend more time practising?